lincerely/homebrew-tools/README.md

  - boohu - Break Out Of Hareka's Underground (Boohu) is a turn-based coffee-break roguelike game with a heavy focus on tactical positioning mechanisms (https://download.tuxfamily.org/boohu/index.html)
  - Harmonist - A stealth coffee-break roguelike game
  - Kilo - A text editor in less than 1000 LOC with syntax highlight and search
+ - Wordle - A shameless commandline clone of the OG wordle https://www.powerlanguage.co.uk/wordle/ by https://twitter.com/powerlanguish this time in python for playing on the commandline, by hugh (https://twitter.com/33asr) with a little obfuscation so as to not spoil the fun too much.

 ### Casks
  - AnimeEffects - A 2D keyframe animation tool based on deformation of polygon meshes (http://animeeffects.org/en/)